muratkilic1978/create-responsive-navbar/README.md

 # Responsive navigation bar (Part 1 - without media queries)

-In this follow-me exercise you will learn to create a responsive navigation bar with HTML and CSS.
+In this follow-me exercise you will learn how to create a responsive navigation bar with HTML and CSS.

 ## Installation

-Download/clone this repo to your machine (Mac / Win) Next open the index.html from the repository that you downloaded above with your editor Visual Studio Code.
+Download/clone this repo to your machine (Mac / Win).
-Now try to build a web page similar to the image below.
+Next open the **index.html** file from the repository that you downloaded above with your editor Visual Studio Code.

 ## The 4 Main Document Elements